cWilgar/bedrock/README.md

 # ROLI BLOG 2

 This project is built from the [Bedrock](https://roots.io/bedrock/) biolerplate.
 Which means we can control all our worpress dependencies with composer.
-Read [this lovely article](https://roots.io/using-composer-with-wordpress/) if you need to get familiar with managing wordpress this way.
+Read [this lovely article](https://roots.io/using-composer-with-wordpress/) if you need to get familiar with managing wordpress this way. *It is important that all plugins + updates are installed via composer* rather than through wordpress.

 ## Requirements